Dogstudio/highway/README.md

 ## Renderers

 Everytime you create a page you need to relate it to a **renderer**.
 This way **Highway** knows how to deal with this page's transitions.
 Luckily we have done **almost** all the work for you, great isn't it?
-However you have a part play in this and here is how you can setup properly your renderers.
+However you have a part to play in this and here is how you can setup properly your renderers.

 ### HTML